torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 ## Multiple distributions with lines

 Plotting multiple distributions with lines is only slightly trickier.
-For this data plotting all possible series would clutter the chart severely, so we instead find the most frequent commands using Gnuplot's `system` function and a pipeline and only plot those.
+For this data plotting all possible series would clutter the chart severely, so we instead find the most frequent commands using gnuplot's `system` function and a pipeline and only plot those.
 Then we use the `plot` command's `for` clause to iterate over the data for each of the top commands, binning each separately by using ternary operator in the using clause to count one command per iteration.

 If a line is missing columns then `stringcolumn(3)` will evaluate to `NaN` and a type error will be thrown when comparing it as a string to `cmd`.
 To avoid this we can clean up the file or use `valid` to check that a line has usable fields. `valid` only checks that columns aren't `NaN`, though, so we can't use it on string columns, as I was initially tempted to. `valid(3)` is always false since a string that don't contain numbers converts to `NaN` when coerced to a float.

 While I don't want to plot all the series for the sake of readability, I would like to know how many command executions aren't covered by the top few, so I've also plotted a line showing the overal number of commands run per hour.
 As shown in the last line of the example the previous datafile given to a `plot` command can be reused by specifying the empty string (`''`),

-Most Gnuplot command names and modifiers can be abbreviated as long as they're unambiguous, and I've taken advantage of this by writing `u` instead of `using` for the first `plot` clause to help reduce the line length.
+Most gnuplot command names and modifiers can be abbreviated as long as they're unambiguous, and I've taken advantage of this by writing `u` instead of `using` for the first `plot` clause to help reduce the line length.
 Abbreviations are regularly used in examples I've seen on the web.

-`shellhist_gp_stackedlines.gnuplot`:
+`shellhist_gp_stackedlines.gp`:

     fmt = "%Y-%m-%dT%H:%M:%S"